JengsHub/BigDataProcessing/SparkStreaming/README.md

-We attempt to simulate proof-of-concept streaming applications to demonstrate the integration of machine learning model, Kafka and Spark streaming and create visualisation to recommend busy locations for street art performing.
+I attempt to simulate proof-of-concept streaming applications to demonstrate the integration of machine learning model, Kafka and Spark streaming and create visualisation to recommend busy locations for street art performing.